Andy-K-Sparklight/Alicorn/README.md

   Create hundreds of game experiences while storing only one copy of game assets.

-- **Not Opinionated**
+- **User First**

   Play the game in the way you like.
 It's never a crime to fly in your own world.[^3]

 - **Privacy Aware**

-  We collect no data for analysis.
-There's no option to enable it.
+  We collect limited anonymous data only for improving Alicorn.
+This will only happen under your approval.

 ## Supported Platforms

-> [!NOTE]
-> Platforms that do not have corresponding LWJGL artifacts are unsupported.

-> [!IMPORTANT]
-> Certain game experiences may not be available on platforms that Alicorn runs on.

 Systems: